Leading the Field in Protection

 The attorney then discovers you own assets and agrees to take the case by a “contingency” with no “up front” cost to the disgruntled individual.
 The attorney is now aware of the conclusion, of the settlement which will turn out quite rewarding.

-In the lawsuit each of your assets are at risk and you have little negotiating power.
+In any lawsuit claim or suit assets are at risk and you have no negotiating power.

 Taking steps to protecting your assets has never been more important than today.

 Don’t risk everything only to lose it all in a frivolous lawsuit.
 Keep your name out of the public records to protect yourself and your assets in these treacherous times.

 The main key ingredient is to “control” all assets without actually “owning” them.

 You must protect your financial future and keep your assets isolated from financial threats.
 To make your assets very difficult to discover or too expensive to pursue.